Get sexual health resources, education, and more

 Sign up for ASHA’s enewsletter designed for health care providers to get the latest on resources for both you and your patients.
 You can unsubscribe at any time.

 ASHA is committed to developing tools and educational materials to help providers meet the sexual health needs of their patients, as well as guiding providers to resources to help improve patient care.
-The section of our site is designed to serve as a clearinghouse of information on sexual health for healthcare professionals, including continuing medical education/continuing education (CME/CE) and resources for patient education.
+This section of our site is designed to serve as a clearinghouse of information on sexual health for health care professionals, including:

 With roughly two million cases in the U.S., trichomoniasis (“trich”) is a common STI that deserves more attention.
 Learn more about this common STI in our four-part expert series.
 You can listen below or check out the entire series on YouTube.

 Most cases of trich don’t have obvious symptoms but undetected trich can make it more like to contract or transmit other STIs (like HIV) and the infection is linked to pre-term delivery and low-birth weight babies.
 Today we chat with Dr. Bobbie Van Der Pol, a professor in the schools of medicine and public health with the University of Alabama, Birmingham where she’s a scientist with the UAB Center for Women’s Reproductive Health.
 Dr. Van Der Pol is also president of the International Society for STD Research.